bsandrow/python-flvid/README.md

 Legal Note
 ----------

-This framework is created under the assumption that it is the user's responsibility to determine whether their copying falls under fair use, or that they have permission to create copies of said videos.
+It is the end-user's responsibility to determine whether their copying falls under fair use, or that they have permission to create copies of said videos.

 Roadmap
 -------